 Not much is known about Chick other than he was born in 1924, was a sailor during World War II, and got religion after the war.
 He keeps a low profile and there are some who suggest the name is a pseudonym for an individual or a group, though legal records show he exists.
 It is said that about a half billion Chick tracts have been printed in all.

 * I have to admit that I get some amusement out of the lunatic fringe.
-Incidentally, scouting the web led me to a site titled OBJECTIVE: MINISTRIES at www.objectiveministries.com that seems at first like a extremist fundamentalist Christian website, but on closer examination turns out to be a very sly parody, so dry that it takes some time to figure out that it's a gag.
+Incidentally, scouting the web led me to the website OBJECTIVEMINISTRIES.com that seems at first like a extremist fundamentalist Christian website, but on closer examination turns out to be a very sly parody, so dry that it takes some time to figure out that it's a gag.
 The site features a biographical page for the staff that looks straightforward, but the listing for the organization's accountant states he will give a 5% discount to Christian clients -- and a 10% discount to nonbelievers who convert on the spot.
-OBJECTIVE: MINISTRIES even supports legitimate Christian banner ads, lending it a further air of authenticity -- as well as providing a bit of revenue.
+The website even supports legitimate Christian banner ads, lending it a further air of authenticity -- as well as providing a bit of revenue.
 It is so deadpan that it has been linked to by fundamentalist Christian websites and, of course, denounced by atheist websites.

 Anyway, as far as the Chick tracts go, I'm still a bit puzzled as to how the tracts ended up being scattered around the barracks.
 I can only speculate that it was fishing by missionaries.
 What is more puzzling that I'd also find pornographic comics in the same format -- they called them "eight-pagers".
 They were junk even by the standards of porn, so I don't know who would want to buy them.
 Since I can't recall they carried any advertising -- not like the little fliers a colleague of mine once brought back from the Shinjuku red-light district in Tokyo, with insanely oversexed manga cartoon babes advertising vice palaces -- I can't think of a reason someone would want to just give them away.